 If you decide to sell your gold or silver bullion, you can sell it back to the coin shop or online dealer where you bought it, or even one where you didn’t.
 They act as bullion exchanges, that both buy and sell the metals.
 But you may also be able to sell your bullion online, using platforms such as eBay and Craigslist.
 Just make sure you receive payment before shipping the metals.

 Where to Store Gold and Silver Bullion

 There are three primary choices:

 - Take physical possession.
 This is where you take personal custody of the bullion.
 You’ll need to store it in a safe place, somewhere it’s unlikely to be destroyed by fire or some other disaster.
-But you may also want to add a rider on to your homeowner’s insurance policy to provide coverage in the event of loss.
+But you may also want to add a rider to your homeowners insurance policy to provide coverage in the event of loss.